orc721/orditroops.starter/README.md

 # D.I.Y.
-(Recursive) Ordi Troops Collection Starter
+Ordi Troops Collection Starter

 The idea is re(use) or "recurse on" all 58 .PNG inscriptions (496×500px) in the ordi troops (BRC-69) collection.
 Why not do-it-yourself (d.i.y)?